1

 /// However, I know of one thing that it still does that `ProjectionPushdown`

-/// doesn't do (might possibly be more such things):
+/// doesn't do (there might be more such things):

 /// if you have something like